kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-in-production.md

 ---
 title: Virtual Threads in Production — Pinning, Carriers, and Load Spikes in the Kora Framework
+date: 2026-09-10
 description: How virtual threads behave under production load in the Kora Framework — pinning, carrier starvation, connection pools, and overload control.
 search:
   exclude: true
 ---
-# Virtual Threads in Production: Pinning, Carrier Threads and Load Spikes
+# Virtual Threads in Production: Pinning, Carrier Threads and Load Spikes { #virtual-threads-in-production }

+**September 10, 2026**

 Virtual threads make blocking Java dramatically more scalable, but they do not make concurrency free.